peter7cole/udemy-nodejs/notes/node.md

 - require http and set to a const
 - use http's createServer method to return a Server object, save to a const
-- use Server's listen method to listen for a local port
+- use Server's listen method to listen for a request to a local port